livanuj/rock-paper-scissors/README.md

 `yarn start`

 Game will automatically open in the browser.
 If not, open `localhost:3000`

+## to bundle the app
+run `yarn build` to bundle the app

+`serve -s build` to run the bundled app.

 # Game Details